Imperial Airways: Formation

 Industrial troubles with the pilots delayed the start of services until 26 April 1924, when a daily London–Paris route was opened with a de Havilland DH.34.
 Thereafter the task of expanding the routes between England and the Continent began, with Southampton–Guernsey on 1 May 1924, London-Brussels–Cologne on 3 May, London–Amsterdam on 2 June 1924, and a summer service from London–Paris–Basel–Zürich on 17 June 1924.
 The first new airliner ordered by Imperial Airways, was the Handley Page W8f City of Washington, delivered on 3 November 1924.
 In the first year of operation the company carried 11,395 passengers and 212,380 letters.
-In April 1925, the film The Lost World became the first film to be screened for passengers on a scheduled airliner flight when it was shown on the London-Paris route.
+In April 1925, the film The Lost World became the first film to be shown to passengers on a scheduled airliner flight when it was shown on the London-Paris route.

 Empire services

 Route proving

 Between 16 November 1925 and 13 March 1926, Alan Cobham made an Imperial Airways' route survey flight from the UK to Cape Town and back in the Armstrong Siddeley Jaguar–powered de Havilland DH.50J floatplane G-EBFO.
 The outward route was London–Paris–Marseille–Pisa–Taranto–Athens–Sollum–Cairo–Luxor–Aswan–Wadi Halfa–Atbara–Khartoum–Malakal–Mongalla–Jinja–Kisumu–Tabora–Abercorn–Ndola–Broken Hill–Livingstone–Bulawayo–Pretoria–Johannesburg–Kimberley–Bloemfontein–Cape Town.
 On his return Cobham was awarded the Air Force Cross for his services to aviation.

 On 30 June 1926, Cobham took off from the River Medway at Rochester in G-EBFO to make an Imperial Airways route survey for a service to Melbourne, arriving on 15 August 1926.
 He left Melbourne on 29 August 1926, and, after completing 28000 nmi in 320 hours flying time over 78 days, he alighted on the Thames at Westminster on 1 October 1926.
 Cobham was met by the Secretary of State for Air, Sir Samuel Hoare, and was subsequently knighted by HM King George V.

 On 27 December 1926, Imperial Airways de Havilland DH.66 Hercules G-EBMX City of Delhi left Croydon for a survey flight to India.
 The flight reached Karachi on 6 January 1927 and Delhi on 8 January 1927.
 The aircraft was named by Lady Irwin, wife of the Viceroy, on 10 January 1927.
 The return flight left on 1 February 1927 and arrived at Heliopolis, Cairo on 7 February 1927.
 The flying time from Croydon to Delhi was 62 hours 27 minutes and Delhi to Heliopolis 32 hours 50 minutes.